alexandre14k/cpython/README.md

-# myFRpy — A MyFRpy 3.12–based Interpreter
+# myFRpy — A Python 3.12–based Interpreter
 ========================================

-myFRpy is a customized fork of the MyFRpy 3.12 interpreter, adapted for Linux-only environments and simplified for experimentation, research, or lightweight embedding.
+myFRpy is a customized fork of the Python 3.12 interpreter, adapted for Linux-only environments and simplified for experimentation, research, or lightweight embedding.

-The original CMyFRpy README is preserved for reference in [README.old.rst](README.old.rst).
+The original CPython README is preserved for reference in [README.old.rst](README.old.rst).

 # General Information